 On race-days, a radio commentary is provided by 'Radio Thruxton' available on the 1602 Medium Wave band.

 We aim to always have the latest supercars from Ferrari, Lamborghini, Audi and Aston Martin for our driving days and driving experiences.
 To maintain this standard we've already placed orders for the respective replacement models whenever they go into production - this ensures our customers can drive the latest and best supercars the moment they're released.
-Nowhere else in the UK will the Ferrari 458 Italia, Lamborghini Aventador and Porsche Cayman be available to drive on a proper licenced race circuit.
+Nowhere else in the UK will the Ferrari 458 Spider, Lamborghini Aventador and Porsche Cayman be available to drive on a proper licenced race circuit.